ForestAdmin/forest-rails/README.md

 3. Get your app running, provide your application URL and check if you have successfully installed Forest Liana on your app.
 4. Choose your credentials, log into https://app.forestadmin.com and start customizing your admin interface! 🎉

+**NOTE: If you’re stuck, can’t get something working or need some help, feel free to contact the Forest team at support@forestadmin.com**

 ## How it works

 Installing forest-rails into your app will automatically generate an admin REST API for your app.